attract pollinators to improve harvest

 Hummingbirds: Attract These Daytime Pollinators to Improve Harvest

-Plant flowers: Plant a ton of wildflowers for the hummingbirds to enjoy.
-Hummingbirds love brightly colored flowers and you can be sure to have some hummingbird sightings in your garden if you plant a thick variety of colorful flowers.
+Plant a ton of wildflowers for the hummingbirds to enjoy.
+Hummingbirds love brightly colored flowers, and you can be sure to have some hummingbird sightings in your garden if you plant a variety of colorful flowers.
 Also, provide hanging baskets of flowers from garden posts a little higher up for them to hover around!

 Fireflies: Attract These Nighttime Pollinators to Improve Harvest

-Plant tall grass: Planting beautiful fluffy tall grass varieties in the corner of your yard or vegetable garden will help attract fireflies to your yard.
+Planting beautiful, fluffy, tall grass varieties in the corner of your yard or vegetable garden will help attract fireflies to your yard.
 These nighttime pollinators love to pollinate gardens, however, they are not in every climate.
-I grew up watching and catching lightning bugs in my yard and had fun chasing them as they floated around my yard!
-They would seem to disappear when they blinked their tiny lights off and I would have to find them all over again.
+I grew up watching and catching lightning bugs in my yard, and had fun chasing them as they floated around my yard!
+They would seem to disappear when they blinked their tiny lights off, and I would have to find them all over again.

-Provide housing: Fireflies love and thrive in humid climates thickened with pine trees.
-I grew up in the pine tree-covered hills of humid Ohio so that is why we had them everywhere.
-I live in Northern Utah now and it is a very dry climate.
-There are some parts of Utah that have fireflies so not all hope is lost for me to help attract them to my yard.
+Fireflies love and thrive in humid climates thickened with pine trees.
+I grew up in the pine tree-covered hills of humid Ohio, so that is why we had them everywhere.
+I live in Northern Utah now, and it is a very dry climate.
+There are some parts of Utah that have fireflies, so not all hope is lost for me to help attract them to my yard.
 Planting pine trees in the corners of the yard and providing rotting logs and leaf piles underneath with a thick layer of pine needles, the fireflies will have a safe and happy habitat to thrive.

-Provide water: Fireflies thrive in a humid climate.
+Fireflies thrive in a humid climate.
 If you do not have a naturally humid environment (like me), you can provide misting sticks in your garden.
-Turn the misters on in the evening to help bring moisture to your yard and plants and watch the fireflies float around your yard and pollinate your garden.
+Turn the misters on in the evening to help bring moisture to your yard and plants, and watch the fireflies float around your yard and pollinate your garden.

 Moths: Attract These Nighttime Pollinators to Improve Harvest